CLAW1200/LaunchpadMK2-VoiceMeeter/README.md

 ***What is "min.exe" and "min.py"?***

 - Min.exe is a compiled python script that simply minimizes MacroButtons.exe.
 It is run when pressing the User Switch (Mixer) button.
 It exists because of annoying side effect when loading a Macro config file, with Macros.
 You don't need it, but if you switch pages a lot you way find it useful.
 You can read the wiki for more information.

+***Why are lots sliders either -12dB or +12dB?***

+- In Macros, there is no way to limit the gain of a slider.
+For example, when holding a Vol+ button, I can't just make an IF statement to stop it going over 0dB.
+So in yet another compromise, most sliders are set at -12dB so the full range of sliders can be used without the audio clipping.
+The end result is the same however, and no volume is lost.
+But yes, it looks stupid.